 - Hibiscus may improve metabolism and help with weight loss

 Plus with hibiscus tea, you get a drink with no chemical colors, sweeteners, or additives.
 Say bye-bye to aspartame and petroleum-based red 40, hello healthy hibiscus!

 Did I mention it’s also delicious?
 This tart and tasty tea is my go-to for a calorie-free hydrating pick me up year round.
 And because it’s naturally caffeine-free, you can drink it any time of day.

 **Pregnant women should avoid hibiscus as it may induce premature labor.**

 Note that because hibiscus is often intercropped with peanuts, people with severe peanut allergies may have a reaction to hibiscus.

 Because of its ability to lower blood pressure, you should also avoid hibiscus if you are on blood pressure lowering medication.
 It may interact with other medications as well, so be sure to talk to your doctor if you are on any sort of medication or have health issues you’re being treated for.

 Hibiscus is very acidic, so if you have issues with heartburn, you may want to avoid it.
-Also take sensible precations to protect your teeth — drink through a reusable straw when possible (I like these), and rinse your mouth with water when you’re done.
+Also take sensible precations to protect your teeth — drink through a reusable straw when possible (I like these), and rinse with water when you’re done.

 As with everything, moderation is key.
 Enormous quantities of hibiscus may be toxic, though Dr. Axe reports that it would be really hard to consume enough tea to reach the levels used in animal studies.
 This is an interesting video from Nutrition Facts.org suggesting some sensible limits on hibiscus tea, especially for children, because of the possibility of excess aluminum absorption.